Electric shocks and reporting

 If you then touch the water pipe, metal tap, gas fitting or other conductor, you may receive an electrical shock, which can be potentially life threatening.

-electric shock from water pipes, taps, gas fittings or appliances;
+- electric shock from water pipes, taps, gas fittings, appliances or any exposed metallic surface;

-unusual performance from electrical appliances (i.e. whirring noise from an air-conditioning unit).
+- unusual performance from electrical appliances (i.e. unusual noises from an air-conditioning unit or fans).

 What should I do if I receive an electric shock?

-avoid touching any metallic appliances, water taps or gas fittings until the Network Operator can determine the cause of the fault; and
+- avoid touching any metallic appliances, water taps, gas fittings or metallic surfaces until the network operator can determine the cause of the fault; and

 Regulations require that all electrical accidents that occur in Western Australia, irrespective of their seriousness, must be immediately reported to:

 - the relevant network operator.
 If the person making the report cannot identify the network operator, the accident must be reported to the Director of Energy Safety at Building and Energy.